opro/opro/README.md

 ## Configurable Authorization Header

-By default oPRO allows clients to send their authorization token in a header.
-For example someone using an auth token of `9693accessTokena7ca570bbaf` could set the `Authorization` header in a request like this:
+By default, oPRO allows clients to send their authorization token in a header.
+For example, someone using an auth token of `9693accessTokena7ca570bbaf` could set the `Authorization` header in a request like this:

     $ curl -H "Authorization: Bearer 9693accessTokena7ca570bbaf" "http://localhost:3000/oauth_test/show_me_the_money"

-By default oPRO will accept `Bearer` and `token` in the authorization header, but if your client needs to send a custom auth header, you can add a custom extra regular expression to parse parse and return the token.
-For example if a client was setting the auth header like this:
+By default, oPRO will accept `Bearer` and `token` in the authorization header, but if your client needs to send a custom auth header, you can add a custom extra regular expression to parse and return the token.
+For example, if a client was setting the auth header like this:

     $ curl -H "Authorization: cUsTomAuthHeader 9693accessTokena7ca570bbaf" "http://localhost:3000/oauth_test/show_me_the_money"